near/docs/docs/validator/delegation.md

 ## CLI-based delegation
 Disclaimer: the documentation below refers to the Github repository [Core Contracts](https://github.com/near/core-contracts/).
 Always check the source of the smart contract before delegating your funds to it!

-NEAR Core Contracts support two types of delegation:
+You can use `near-cli` with NEAR Core Contracts to delegation via:

 1. Lockup Contract
 2. Staking Pool

 Before starting, make sure you are running the latest version of [near-cli](https://github.com/near/near-cli), and you are familiar with [gas fees](../concepts/gas).

-### 1. Lockup Contracts Commands
+## 1. Lockup Contracts Delegation

 The [Lockup Contract](https://github.com/near/core-contracts/tree/master/lockup) is common among NEAR contributors and, essentially, anyone who didn't acquire tokens through an exchange.
 This contract acts as an escrow that locks and holds an owner's tokens for a lockup period (such as vesting).
 The owner may want to stake these tokens (including locked ones) to help secure the network and also earn staking rewards that are distributed to the validator.
 The lockup contract doesn't allow to directly stake from its account, so the owner delegates the tokens using the contract built-in functions.